 Moreover, Marshmallow root has been identified as having one of the highest levels of glucuronoxylan, a potent antioxidant.
 Glucuronoxylan protects cells from free radical damage, promoting healthy cell regeneration.
 It also demonstrates mild antibacterial properties.

 Remember that Marshmallow root possesses diuretic properties, encouraging urine flow (you will pee more often) so be mindful of this effect.

 Bladder health supplements containing Marshmallow root (least expensive per serving first):

-Bladder health supplements that alkalize urine
+Bladder health supplements that alkalize the urine

 New research demonstrates that alkaline urine can promote better bladder health by suppressing the growth of pathogenic bacteria.
 It is important to highlight that high urine pH is also a symptom of a healthy diet that is rich in greens, vegetables, and berries.
-There are couple things that happen when you diet includes a variety of veggies and greens:
+There are a couple things that happen when you diet includes a variety of veggies and greens:

-First, you provide ample supply of prebiotics for your good bacteria, creating a better environment for them to reproduce, thrive and help you to stay healthy.
+First, you provide an ample supply of prebiotics for your good bacteria, creating a better environment for them to reproduce, thrive and help you to stay healthy.
 Especially if you are taking probiotics, it is crucial that you help your newly obtained beneficial bacteria with better diet and/or probiotics.

 Second, you introduce various bioactive elements that help to fight pathogenic bacteria.

 Therefore, alkaline urine is a side effect of a balanced diet.
 Your task is to provide your body with the right fuel so it can maintain it’s natural defenses.